Learn about the different antacids in this nursing pharmacology study guide.

 - Monitor patient response to the drug (relief of GI symptoms caused by hyperacidity).

 - Monitor for adverse effects (GI effects, imbalances in serum electrolytes, and acid-base status).

 - Evaluate the effectiveness of the teaching plan (patient can name the drug and dosage, as well as describe the adverse effects to watch for, specific measures to avoid them, and measures to take to increase the effectiveness of the drug).

 - Monitor the effectiveness of comfort measures and compliance with the regimen.

 Practice Quiz: Antacids

-Here’s a 5-item quiz for this antacid study guide:
+Here’s a 5-item quiz from our nursing test bank about antacid study guide: